ZacconeAlessio/NALD_atomistic/README.md

 # NALD atomistic (epoxy example)

-Atomistic Non-Affine Lattice Dynamics (NALD) framework for computing viscoelastic moduli and mechanical response of cross-linked epoxy polymers and amorphous polymer systems.
+Atomistic Non-Affine Lattice Dynamics (NALD) framework for computing viscoelastic moduli and mechanical response of amorphous polymer systems at realistic experimental time scales, with a demo on a cross-linked epoxy.
 The methodology is general and can be applied to virtually any material (organic, inorganic) for which atomistic force-fields and simulations of the undeformed material are available.
 The case study of epoxy polymers is intended to be a fully worked-out case study to illustrate the method.

 The methodology combines atomistic molecular dynamics simulations, Hessian matrix analysis, instantaneous normal mode (INM) analysis, affine force-field correlations, and non-affine response theory to predict viscoelastic properties across broad frequency and time scales.